 Types of Vicodin Addiction Treatment

 Because addiction is a brain disease, many people cannot quit on their own.
-It often takes long-term or repeated treatment to achieve long-term recovery and sobriety.3 In fact, research shows that most people with a substance use disorder need at least 3 months of treatment to greatly reduce or stop their drug use.
-Effective treatment programs typically offer a variety of strategies to address each patient’s unique needs.
+It often takes long-term or repeated treatment to achieve long-term recovery and sobriety.3 In fact, research shows that most people with a substance use disorder need at least 3 months of treatment to find significant change.
+Effective treatment programs typically offer a variety of strategies to address each individual’s unique needs.

 Detox

-Vicodin detox is the first step on the road to recovery.
+Vicodin detox is typically the first step on the road to recovery.
 Due to extreme withdrawal symptoms, many people who use Vicodin cannot safely quit on their own.
-Medications are often necessary to decrease the severity of withdrawal side effects.
+For this reason, the use of supportive medications is often necessary to decrease the severity of withdrawal symptoms.
 Medical supervision during detoxification can ease the process and reduce the odds of relapse.3

-Commonly used medications used in opioid detox treatment include:
+Commonly used medications in opioid detox treatment include:

-- Methadone: An effective and long-acting treatment for helping people detox from opioids, methadone (Diskets®, Methadone Intensol®, Methadose®, and Dolophine®) can only be dispensed by a federally licensed program or medical hospital.
+- Methadone: An effective and long-acting treatment that helps people to detox from opioids, methadone (Diskets®, Methadone Intensol®, Methadose®, and Dolophine®) can only be dispensed by a federally licensed program or medical hospital.
 This medication helps to reduce opioid cravings and minimize relapse risks.

 - Buprenorphine: A partial opioid, buprenorphine (Belbuca®, Probuphine®, Buprenex®, and Butrans®), is a frontline treatment that is deemed as effective as methadone in Vicodin addiction treatment.

-- Suboxone®: A formulation of buprenorphine that also contains naloxone, Suboxone® blocks the euphoric effects of opioids.
-Suboxone is considered at a lower risk of misuse than methadone.
+- Suboxone®: A formulation of buprenorphine that also contains naloxone.
+(Suboxone) ®, which blocks the euphoric effects of opioids.
+Suboxone is considered to be at a lower risk of misuse than methadone.

-- Probuphine®: An implantable drug that provides a 6-month dose of buprenorphine eliminates the need for daily doses of the medication.
+- Probuphine®: A subdermal implant that provides a 6-month dose of buprenorphine that eliminates the need for daily doses of the medication.

 - Vivitrol®: An injectable suspension of naltrexone, Vivitrol® is administered once a month to block opioid receptors in the brain.

-- Lofexidine: Used for treatment of withdrawal symptoms when opioids are abruptly discontinued, lofexidine (Lucemyra®) is a recently approved class of medication called alpha-2-adrenergic agonists, which help relieve some of the physical pain and anxiety associated with opioid detox.
+- Lofexidine: Used for treatment of withdrawal symptoms when opioids are abruptly discontinued, lofexidine (Lucemyra®) is an alpha-2-adrenergic agonist, which helps relieve some of the physical pain and anxiety associated with opioid detox.

-Licensed substance use specialists gradually reduce the dosage of these medications and stop administration of them when your body no longer needs them.
-Detox is the first phase of treatment and should be followed by additional treatment methods to facilitate sustainable sobriety.
+In some cases, licensed addiction specialists may also prescribe a tapering schedule, which means a gradual reduction in your Vicodin dose until your body no longer needs it to function.
+Detox is the first phase of treatment and should be followed by a comprehensive treatment program to facilitate sustainable sobriety.

 Inpatient Rehab